If you’re heading off to college soon, check out these 8 tips to learn how to keep college costs low.

 For some campuses, off-campus students pay more for parking, so check into that beforehand.
 Additionally, if you plan to live with your parents over summer breaks, you’ll need to see if you can get a lease that accommodates that.
 Otherwise, the year-round cost of your off-campus rental might be more than the dorm cost for your enrolled semesters.College expenses include far more than just tuition.
 Here's how to save #money on the other costs!
 Click To Tweet

 Some college fees are unavoidable.
+For instance, tuition, though there are a lot of scholarships for college students out there.
 If you take a lab class, there’s bound to be an associated fee.
 You’ll have to pay it, but there are many other college fees that you can – and should – avoid.

 One thing that might crop at times are fines.
 The campus library will charge you late fees for books that aren’t returned on time.
 Many colleges have parking issues, and that results in students paying parking fines – usually because they were running late and parked improperly.